emqx/emqx-docs/en_US/faq/faq.md

 ## What is Subscription by Broker?
-And its use scenario?
+And Its Use Scenario?

 **Tags:** [*Subscription by Broke*](tags.md#subscription-by-broke)